nbetts2020/MoE-Asset-Pricing/README.md

  As financial analysis is defined by changing markets, it only makes sense to pair it with an architecture that caters well to its inherent modality.
 The disparity amongst inputs makes this a suitable candidate for a MoE, and provides contribution to an area of research that has previously not been explored in-depth.

  Inspiration for the basic components of this architecture were taken from terrific work of Avinash Sooriyarachchi - taken from his [MakeMoE](https://github.com/AviSoori1x/makeMoE) repo.

+## Online Learning/Catastrophic Forgetting

+Online Learning, a methodology in which sequentially available data is used to update the predictor (the weights of a model) for future data at each step, has been an area of focus underrepresented in asset pricing, much less in the context of small cap stocks.
+Ergonomically, it caters well to the case wherein the data itself is generated as a function of time, such as a stock price.
+Yet, it doesn't come without challenges, notably *catastrophic forgetting*.
+Catastrophic forgetting is a phenomenon in which neural networks, when paired with a form of continuous learning (such as online learning), become prone to forget how to perform older tasks as new tasks are learned.
+Biologically, humans generally do not suffer from the same predicament.
+The way we update our biological neural net doesn't necessarily override the neurons that are responsible for holding together old memories that may be useful in performing a task.
+Instead, the brain integrates new information by strengthening existing neural pathways and forming new connections, ensuring that old memories remain intact and accessible.
+This process, known as 'synaptic plasticity', allows for the retention and incorporation of both old and new information efficiently.
+Many algorithms attempt to replicate this special kind of plasticity-stability balance in ensuring consistency in learned prediction.

+Regularization of a model's parameters is one of the most commonly used strategies to mitigate catastrophic forgetting.
+By penalizing large updates to critical parameters during training, regularization helps ensure that the model retains its previously acquired knowledge while adapting to new information.
+Methods such as L2 regularization, Synaptic Intelligence, and Fisher Information Regularization, among others, constrain parameter updates in an effort to prevent drastic shifts in learned weights, albeit in different ways.
+Likewise, though more focused on the parameters of the gating network rather than the model's weights, Expert Routing Regularization is another form of regularization that adds a further layer of control by encouraging a more balanced selection of experts.
+This ensures that no expert becomes overly dominant or underutilized during training - both signs of overfitting and generalization loss.
+More creative approaches, such as the Memory Replay Buffer, introduce a complementary mechanism.
+Instead of relying solely on constraining parameter updates, replay buffers store key historical data samples.
+During training, the model can revisit these past data points alongside new information, akin to how humans recall and integrate past experiences while learning something new.
+While the literature on addressing catastrophic forgetting is certainly not scarce, there's no clear consensus on the optimal approach.
+Thus, the following five approaches have been implemented to test their efficacy:

+**Continual Learning with Regularization**: *Coming Soon*.
+L2 regularization, while differing from other regularization approaches here due to its lack of task-specificity, provides a more general approach to stabilizing essential weights during updates.
+Continuing from the idea of regularization, Continual Learning with Regularization via L2 regularization aims to stabilize the model's parameters by penalizing large weight updates, thereby encouraging smoother transitions during updates.
+Unlike other task-specific method, L2 Regularization applies a penalty across all parameters, regardless of their relevance to past tasks.
+This makes it a more general form of regularization, helping the model resist drastic weight changes during updates without specifically focusing on critical parameters.

+The L2 regularization term adds a quadratic penalty to the loss function, expressed as:

+\[
+\mathcal{L}_{\text{total}} = \mathcal{L}_{\text{task}} + \lambda \sum_{i} \theta_i^2
+\]

+Where:
+- \( \mathcal{L}_{\text{task}} \) is the original task-specific loss,
+- \( \theta_i \) are the model's parameters,
+- \( \lambda \) is the regularization strength, controlling how much to penalize large weights.

+This regularization discourages large parameter values, ensuring the model maintains smoother gradients when adjusting to new data.
+Though not task-specific, its significance lies in its simplicity and ability to be a baseline, guiding reference to other regularization methods.

+**Expert Routing Regularization**: *Coming Soon*.
+Much like L2 regularization, Expert Routing Regularization is fairly standard procedure for This technique will introduce entropy loss into the routing mechanism to promote a balanced utilization of experts.
+By preventing over-reliance on specific experts, it ensures diverse expertise is leveraged, enhancing the model's ability to generalize across various tasks and reducing the risk of catastrophic forgetting.

+**Synaptic Intelligence**: Created a class to track parameter importance and adjusted the training loop to include SI loss.
+SI assigns an importance score to each model parameter based on its contribution to minimizing the loss during training.
+By dynamically protecting these critical parameters from significant updates, SI ensures that the model retains previously learned knowledge while seamlessly integrating new insights.
+This balance between stability and plasticity enhances the model's robustness and long-term predictive performance in fluctuating financial markets.

+**Memory Replay Buffers**: *Coming Soon*.
+Implementing replay buffers will allow the model to store and periodically revisit historical data samples during training.
+By replaying past information alongside new data, the model can maintain its performance on previously learned tasks while adapting to new information, thereby preserving valuable historical insights.

+**Fisher Information Regularization**: *Coming Soon*.
+This method involves computing the Fisher Information Matrix to estimate the importance of each parameter to previous tasks.
+By regularizing updates based on these importance scores, the model can prevent significant alterations to crucial parameters, ensuring stability and continuity in its knowledge base.

+**Continual Learning with Regularization**: *Coming Soon*.
+Incorporating L2 regularization on shared parameters will help stabilize essential weights during updates.
+This approach ensures that the foundational features learned by the model remain consistent, providing a solid base upon which new knowledge can be built without disrupting existing capabilities.

  ## Coming Soon